aoli-al/sql-generator/README.md

 The user will provide a sql file with `CREATE TABLE` query, the program will then generate the `INSERT` queries with randomized values.

-The following key types are support:
+The following key types are supported:
 - Int
 - Float